Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

     Concordium blockchain imposes two caps on the amount of stake in a single pool:

-    - A pool cannot have more than 10% of all staked CCD
+    - A pool cannot have more than 10% of all stake in pools (i.e., excluding passive delegation)
     - The total stake of a pool cannot be more than 3x the size of the pool owners own stake

     The first limit ensures that the blockchain remains distributed and prevents the crash of one baker from affecting the whole system.
 A party with lots of capital is welcome to run multiple bakers to avoid this cap as in turn this would increase decentralization.